vtexdocs/dev-portal-content/docs/guides/Getting-Started/search-overview.md

 ## Customizing the search result

 You can provide your customers with a more customized experience navigating the search result.
-You may want to present custom search results for each customer or even engage your users with specific products through an URL.
+You may want to present custom search results for each customer or even engage your users with specific products through a URL.

 - [Segmenting the search result](https://developers.vtex.com/docs/guides/vtex-io-documentation-segmenting-the-search-result)
 - [Building a search results page with multiple layouts](https://developers.vtex.com/docs/guides/vtex-io-documentation-building-a-search-results-page-with-multiple-layouts)